JuanPacoHernandez/Data_Engineering_Zoomcamp_2023/homeworkWeek4/README.md

 ## Q1 What is the count of records in the model fact_trips after running all models with the test run variable disabled and filtering for 2019 and 2020 data only (pickup datetime)?

+Querying with:

+**SELECT count(*) FROM `dtc-de-course-375103.dbt_AnalyticsProject.fact_trips`;**

-Considering only 2019 and 2020, just green and yellow taxi data would fit, because the requirements ask for FHV data only in 2019 year.
-So, considering 63,610,125 records for yellow taxi and 12,984,875 records for green taxi, throws us 76,595,000 records so the closest answer would be 71648442
+Throws us 76,595,000 records so the closest answer would be 71648442

 ## Q2 What is the distribution between service type filtering by years 2019 and 2020 data as done in the videos?

 Doing the analyisis, having a 76,595,000 of total records, then yellow cabs will produce 63,610,125 records then the ratio is 0.83 and the 12,984,875 records for the green cabs will produce 0.17 of ratio.
+Querying the table:

+**SELECT sum(case when 'service_type' = 'Green' then 1 else 0 end)/count(*) as green_ratio, sum(case when `service_type` = 'Yellow' then 1 else 0 end)/count(*) as yellow_ratio FROM `dtc-de-course-375103.dbt_AnalyticsProject.fact_trips`;**

 Then chossing the closest answer:

 **89.9/10.1**